 How to Treat a Broken Nail Under Acrylic

-If you’re dealing with broken acrylic nail throbbing pain, take a second first to breathe and get yourself calmed down.
+If you’re dealing with broken nails and throbbing pain, take a second first to breathe and get yourself calmed down.

 Then, follow the steps below to treat your nail:

 - Disinfect your nails: The first thing you should do is to disinfect your nail and the acrylic nail.
 Skipping this step could make it more likely for the nail bed area to become infected.
 You can use alcohol or soap and water to disinfect the nails.